tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 The singlemost important aspect of learning is that:

-**THERE IS NO POINT IN MAKING THINGS COMPLEX IN THE PURSUIT OF SOUNDING IMPRESSIVE.**
+**THERE IS NO POINT IN MAKING THINGS COMPLEX IN THE PURSUIT OF SOUNDING IMPRESSIVE.
+TOO MANY PEOPLE WHO TRY TO EXPLAIN END UP TRYING TO SHOW HOW MANY TRICKS THEY HAVE RESTING UP THEIR SLEEVE.**

 With all that out of the way, sit back, relax, put your thinking cap on and let's begin!